ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/hosting-a-front-end-website-building-portfolio.md.md

 ```html
 <img src="images/pic01.jpg" alt="" />
 ```
-`images` is the directories name where you placed your image.
+`images` is the name of the directory where you placed your image.
 To change the image, replace the text "pic01.jpg" with the **name and file extension** of your desired image.

 Once we've replaced the images, we should change the text for each portfolio entry.
 Find code blocks wrapped in `<article>...</article>` tags, such as: